All about Jamstack in 2024

 By Max Ikaheimo

-Jamstack is a modern tech stack for building resilient, lightning-fast, secure, and scalable websites.
+Jamstack remains a modern tech stack for building resilient, lightning-fast, secure, and scalable websites.

 Back in the early days of the web, everything was static.
 To create a website, you had to write HTML files and put that on a server somewhere - simple as that.
 In the 90s, as websites became more complex and server rendered, HTML became the norm.